burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **3. Make a promise that the address of the function argument does not escape from the function call(noescape).**

-In GCC this function attribute is not supported.
-In CLANG it is supported:
+In GCC, this function attribute is not supported.
+In CLANG, it is supported:
 ```cpp
 int f(int& a) __attribute__((noescape));
 int f(int& a)